dashed-slug/wallets/readme.txt

 = I want to replace an adapter with another one. =

 You can only have one coin adapter enabled per each coin.
 The plugin will warn you about this.

-Suppose you wish to replace the internal *Bitcoin core adapter* with the *block.io BTC adapter*.
-You would have to:

-1. Wait for pending deposits and withdrawals to execute.
-They should be in *'done'* state.
-2. Disable your original coin adapter.
-3. Delete the deposit addresses from your database with:

-	`DELETE FROM wp_wallets_adds WHERE symbol = 'BTC';`
+To replace the adapter for a coin with a new adapter:

+1. Deactivate the old adapter.
-4. Activate and configure the new adapter.
+2. Install and configure the new adapter.
+3. Enable the new adapter.
+4. Got to *Wallets* &rarr; *Adapters*.
+Under the new adapter, select *Renew deposit addresses*.
+This will renew any user deposit addresses, as well as the cold storage deposit address for that coin.

 = Can you add XYZ coin for me? =